HTML Tutorial

 9<!-- Paragraphs for text content -->

 10<p>This is a paragraph of text.
-It can contain multiple sentences and will be displayed as a block of text with some default spacing.</p>
+It can contain multiple sentences and displays as a block with default spacing above and below.</p>

 11